-Do all staff know how the service aims to minimise the risk of a child being exposed to an allergen? strate about times when the child could potentially be exposed to allergens and develop appropriate gies including identifying the person responsible for implementing them (refer to the following n for possible scenarios and strategies). lenus are planned in conjunction with parents/guardians of children diagnosed as at risk of naphylaxis: • Food for the at risk child is prepared according to the instructions of parents/guardians to avoid the inclusion of food allergens. • As far as is practical, the service's menu for all children should not contain food with ingredients such as milk, egg, peanut/nut or sesame, or other products to which children are at risk. • The at risk child should not be given food where the label indicates that the food may contain traces of a known allergen.
-SI ygiene procedures and practices are followed to minimise the risk of cross-contamination of urfaces, food utensils or containers by food allergens (refer to Hygiene Policy and Food Safety olicy). onsider the safest place for the at risk child to be served and to consume food, while ensuring bey are not discriminated against or socially excluded from activities. evelop procedures for ensuring that each at risk child only consumes food prepared pecifically for him/her. o not introduce food to a baby/child if the parents/guardians have not previously given this ood to the baby/child. nsure each child enrolled at the service washes his/her hands upon arrival at the service, and efore and after eating. mploy teaching strategies to raise the awareness of all children about anaphylaxis and the apportance of no food sharing (refer to Definitions) at the service. ottles, other drinks, lunch boxes and all food provided by the family of the at risk child should e clearly labelled with the child's name. - Do rel evant people know what action to take if a child has an anaphylactic episode? now what each child's ASCIA action plan for anaphylaxis contains and implement the ocedures. now: • who will administer the adrenaline autoinjector and stay with the child • who will telephone the ambulance and the parents/guardians of the child • who will ensure the supervision of other children at the service • who will let the ambulance officers into the service and take them to the child. nsure all staff have undertaken approved anaphylaxis management training and participate in egular practise sessions. nsure a completed Ambulance Victoria AV How to Call Card is located next to all telephone/s
+Do all staff know how the service aims to minimise the risk of a child being exposed to an allergen?
+Think about times when the child could potentially be exposed to allergens and develop appropriate strategies including identifying the person responsible for implementing them (refer to the following section for possible scenarios and strategies).
+Menus are planned in conjunction with parents/guardians of children diagnosed as at risk of anaphylaxis: Food for the at-risk child is prepared according to the instructions of parents/guardians to avoid the inclusion of food allergens.
+As far as is practical, the service's menu for all children should not contain food with ingredients such as milk, egg, peanut/nut or sesame, or other products to which children are at risk. • The at-risk child should not be given food where the label indicates that the food may contain traces of a known allergen.
+Hygiene procedures and practices are followed to minimise the risk of cross-contamination of surfaces, food utensils or containers by food allergens (refer to Hygiene Policy and Food Safety Policy).
+Consider the safest place for the at-risk child to be served and to consume food, while ensuring they are not discriminated against or socially excluded from activities.
+Develop procedures for ensuring that each at risk child only consumes food prepared specifically for him/her.
+Do not introduce food to a baby/child if the parents/guardians have not previously given this food to the baby/child.
+Ensure each child enrolled at the service washes his/her hands upon arrival at the service, and before and after eating.
+Employ teaching strategies to raise the awareness of all children about anaphylaxis and the importance of no food sharing (refer to Definitions) at the service.
+Bottles, other drinks, lunch boxes and all food provided by the family of the at-risk child should be clearly labelled with the child's name.
+Do relevant people know what action to take if a child has an anaphylactic episode?
+Know what each child's ASCIA action plan for anaphylaxis contains and implement the procedures.
+Know: who will administer the adrenaline autoinjector and stay with the child who will talanhane the ambulance and the parasta (wantiana of the abild). who will telephone the ambulance and the parents/guardians of the child who will ensure the supervision of other children at the service who will let the ambulance officers into the service and take them to the child.
+Ensure all staff have undertaken approved anaphylaxis management training and participate in regular practise sessions.